g-duan/duan-academic/content/publication/journal-article-JWEIA2019-Rb/index.md

 slides: example
 ---

 An accompanied paper [__G.
-Duan*__, & K. Ngan, K. (2020) Influence of thermal stability on the ventilation of a 3-D building array.  _Building and Environment_](https://doi.org/10.1016/j.buildenv.2020.106969) further explores the ventilation pathways and associated timescales.
+Duan*__ & K. Ngan, K. (2020) Influence of thermal stability on the ventilation of a 3-D building array.  _Building and Environment_](https://doi.org/10.1016/j.buildenv.2020.106969) further explores the ventilation pathways and associated timescales.

 {{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.